 Timing of surgery and treatment

-- Neoadjuvant treatment is given to shrink a tumor before surgery.
+- treatment is given to shrink a tumor before surgery.

-- Maintenance therapy is given after chemotherapy has been completed to reduce the chance of the cancer returning.
-The goal of maintenance therapy is to extend the length of time before a recurrence or to turn a temporary remission into a long-term cure.
+- is given after chemotherapy has been completed to reduce the chance of the cancer returning.
+The goal of is to extend the length of time before a recurrence or to turn a temporary remission into a long-term cure.

 - Treatment for advanced cancer is often ongoing.
 It focuses on shrinking tumors, preventing further spread, reducing symptoms and maintaining quality of life.

 - Local therapy treats the tumor and the surrounding area.

 - Systemic therapy treats the entire body to halt further growth or spread of the cancer to distant organs.

 Oncologists use the following information to develop a patient's treatment plan:

 - Cancer site or organ where the tumor originated (e.g., breast, colon, pancreas, etc.)

 - Cancer subtype based on additional testing or microscopic examination of the tumor (e.g., , serous ovarian cancer, etc.)